null

 Heavy Wall

-When dealing with components that need the highest level of protection, look no further than heavy wall heat shrink.
+When dealing with components that need the highest level of protection, look no further than heavy-wall heat shrink.
 Have you noticed how the names of the heat shrink pretty much denote its properties?
-Good, then I do not need to explain what heavy wall means right?
+Good, then I do not need to explain what "heavy wall" means, right?
 This type of heat shrink is internally coated with a dual-purpose thermoplastic liner.
 When used, this heat shrink offers the mechanical strength of a superior adhesive and the corrosion protection of high-quality mastic.

 What sizes (diameters) are available?